BenS-DA/Employee-Fraud-SQL/README.md

 • In early 3Q24, management of a regional non-profit social services agency received unusually large fuel bills for company cars.

-• These were not explained by swings in fuel prices or additional driving.
+• These were not explained by swings in fuel prices or additional mileage.

 • The agency (which operates through two hubs in western Connecticut and northern Westchester County, New York) maintains a fleet of 100-150 vehicles to transport special needs clients.